c19witness/uk-covid19-inquiry/index.rst

    See `Credit To Matthew Somerville <./Credit_To_Matthew_Somerville.html>`_

 The UK Covid-19 Inquiry was set up to “examine the UK’s response to and impact of the Covid-19 pandemic, and learn lessons for the future”, chaired by Baroness Heather Hallett, a former Court of Appeal judge.

 There were many questions not asked to witnesses as they testified.
 Some pertain to the predominant transmission mechanism (airborne / aerosols).
 Like many, the UK government was at times talking up droplets and fomites (and the ambiguous "close contact") mechanism of transmission (likely incorrect).
 With that a safe distance of two meters, and hand-washing and wiping or surfaces.
-These were likely unhelpful.
-One job of a Covid-19 public inquiry on those topics is to gauge where those claims came from.
-THIS site allows is to insert questions we would asked of witnesses, were we there and had the legal right to pose questions.
+These mitigations were likely unhelpful in stopping transmission.
+One job of a Covid-19 public inquiry on those topics is to determine where those claims came from.
+THIS site allows us to insert questions we would have asked of witnesses, were we there and had the legal right to pose questions.

 Contents
 --------